Native Plants

 Pruning Ornamental Trees & Shrubs

 What should I plant in my yard?
 This is a complicated question, and the answer will be unique to you.
-Check out the Selecting Landscape Plants page for some help.
+The NC Extension Gardener Plant Toolbox is a great place to search for plants that fit the needs of your site.

 Watch this video to learn about the benefits of growing perennial plants in your garden.